-The Online Summer School on Crime, Law and Psychology (Online CLP2020) is a 5-day digital learning experience designed to students of different backgrounds (psychology, legal studies, criminology and sociology), who are eager to discover the interrelatedness of crime, law and psychology.
-During this Online Course students will get a 360 degree overview of the Summer School: CLP2020 program while getting acquainted with international faculty of academics and their teaching methods as well as exchanging the ideas with the students from all over the world and expanding the professional network.
+The Spring School on Crime, Law and Psychology (CLP2021 Online Course) is a 5-day digital learning experience designed for students of different backgrounds (psychology, legal studies, criminology and sociology), who are eager to discover the interrelatedness of crime, law and psychology.
+During this Online Course, students will get a 360-degree overview of the Spring School CLP2021 Program while getting acquainted with the international faculty of academics and their teaching methods as well as exchanging ideas with the students from all over the world and expanding the professional network.

 It aims to provide students with advanced knowledge about the application of psychological approaches and research methods in the processes and practices of the criminal justice system.
-Online CLP2020 course will mainly focus on eyewitness testimony, false and recovered memories, identification evidence and the legal process, wrongful convictions and false confessions.
-Each student will be engaged in interactive debates with academics, practitioners and fellow students.
+CLP2021 Online Course will mainly focus on eyewitness testimony, false and recovered memories, identification evidence and the legal process, wrongful convictions and false confessions.
+Each student will be engaged in interactive debates and workshops with academics, practitioners and fellow students.

-The Online CLP2020 Course is designed for undergraduate, graduate students, recent graduates and young professionals who wish to deepen and broaden their knowledge in such fields as Law, Psychology, Sociology and Criminology.
+The CLP2021 Online Course is designed for undergraduate, graduate students, recent graduates and young professionals who wish to deepen and broaden their knowledge in such fields as Law, Psychology, Sociology and Criminology.

-The Online CLP2020 Course will be held from July 6th (Monday) to July 10th (Friday), 2020.
-The Final Schedule of the Online CLP2020 Course and the access to the Online Learning platform will be provided to all registered and confirmed students via email.
+The CLP2021 Online Course will be held from April 12th (Monday) to April 16th (Friday), 2021.
+The Final Schedule of the CLP2021 Online Course and access to the Online Learning platform will be provided to all registered and confirmed students via email.

-You should expect spending from 2 to 4 hours per day working on the CLP2020 Online Course, Lectures, Live Sessions and Quizzes included.
+You should expect spending from 2 to 4 hours per day working on the CLP2021 Online Course, Lectures, Live Sessions, Workshops included.

-However, being one of the most popular PSS programs Summer School on Crime, Law and Psychology has been quite numerous in the last years.
-To keep the quality of the course high, the number of spots in the CLP2020 Online Course is limited.
+However, being one of the most popular PSS programs School on Crime, Law and Psychology has been quite numerous in the last years.
+To keep the quality of the course high, the number of spots in the CLP2021 Online Course (Spring Session) is limited.
 Students should submit the registration form as soon as possible, as acceptance to the course will be made on a rolling basis.

-Due to flexibility the PSS2020 Online Course provides many students to enjoy being involved in new learning experiences with the opportunity to connect from anywhere and at the same time not to be stressed or overscheduled.
+Due to flexibility, the PSS2021 Online Course provides many students to enjoy being involved in new learning experiences with the opportunity to connect from anywhere and at the same time not to be stressed or overscheduled.
 During this Online Course each participant will:

 You can apply simply by filling in our usual Online Application Form HERE:

-This Online course will fully introduce the scope of Summer School On Crime, Law and Psychology with a particular focus on diverse topics chosen by the leading lecturers.
-Here you can access the CLP2020 Program Syllabus HERE.
+This Online Course will fully introduce the scope of Spring School on Crime, Law and Psychology with a particular focus on diverse topics chosen by the leading lecturers.
+Here you can access the CLP2021 Program Syllabus HERE.

 Dr. Josh Davis is a Reader in Applied Psychology in the School of Human Sciences at the University of Greenwich.
 His PhD was on “Forensic Identification of Unfamiliar Faces in CCTV Images” (2007) and he has published research on human face recognition and eyewitness identification; jury decision making and methods used by expert witnesses to provide evidence of identification in court.
 His first co-edited book “Forensic Facial Identification: Theory and Practice of Identification from Eyewitnesses, Composites and CCTV” (Wiley Blackwell) was published in 2015, while his latest research on “super-recognizers”, has attracted international media interest including television appearances in over 30 countries.
 He has worked with police forces and business in four continents with the aim of optimally deploying officers possessing super-recognition ability.
 He has been awarded University of Greenwich: Outstanding Achievement in Enterprise Award Winner (November 2019); and University of Greenwich Student-Led Teaching Awards: Supervisor of the Year (May 2018).